Dependencies in Item-Adaptive CAT Data and Differential Item Functioning Detection: A Multilevel Framework: A Numeric Example

 \subsection{Descriptive Statistics}

-We identified four items that were associated with over 50 provisional ability intervals and more than 1000 simulees.
-Table \ref{tab:cat_describ2} provides details about these items.
-The number of provisional ability intervals ranged from 56 to 61, and the number of simulees ranged from 1019 to 2781.
-These statistics suggest that there were enough level-2 units and a large enough sample size; the multilevel logistic regression would run for these items.
-The intraclass correlation coefficient $\rho(y)$ ranged from 0.10 to 0.40, indicating that 10\% to 40\% of the item response data can be explained by differences between provisional ability intervals.

-Figure \ref{fig:cat-barplot} is a barplot showing the number of simulees per provisional ability interval for each of the four items.
-The $y$-axis represents the number of simulees, and the $x$-axis displays the provisional ability intervals ordered from low to high (i.e., from the 1st to the 80th interval).
-Many intervals in the middle of the $x$-axis have more than 50 simulees, which is an ideal cluster size \parencite{moineddin_simulation_2007,ali_sample_2019}.
-While the item-specific distributions were slightly skewed, they approximately met the expectation of a multivariate normal distribution, with most simulees associated with provisional ability estimates at the 40th interval.
-This pattern aligns with the expectation that the nuisance effects of the provisional ability estimates, to be modeled at a higher level, follow a multivariate normal distribution.
+Only a small subset of representative items is discussed in this numeric example for a detailed evaluation.
+Specifically, four items that met stricter criteria ($\geqslant$ 50 provisional ability intervals, $\geqslant$ 1,000 examinees) are presented in Figure \ref{fig:cat-barplot}, a barplot showing the number of examinees per provisional ability interval for these items.
+The $y$-axis represents the number of examinees, and the $x$-axis displays the provisional ability intervals ordered from low to high across the 81 possible intervals, noting that each item occupies a subset of these intervals.
+Many intervals in the middle of the $x$-axis had more than 50 examinees, which is an ideal cluster size \parencite{moineddin_simulation_2007,ali_sample_2019}.
+While the item‑specific distributions were somewhat skewed, they were generally unimodal with the largest counts occurring near the middle, which roughly aligned with the expectation that random effects at the interval level are normally distributed.